trackmania-rl/tmrl/README.md

 This implies that the AI must understand its environment in some way.
 To achieve this understanding, the car explores the world for a few hours (up to a few days), slowly gaining an understanding of how to act efficiently.
 This is accomplished through Deep Reinforcement Learning (RL).
-More precisely, we use the Soft Actor-Critic (SAC) algorithm.

 ### Soft Actor-Critic